-The Open Scope changes will be effective from the 2019 compliance period onwards.
-Don’t get caught out – start scoping your products now.
+The Open Scope changes are effective from the 2019 compliance period onwards.
+Don’t get caught out.

 We strongly advise you to review the new Environment Agency guidance for advice on reporting categories for newly in-scope products, download the guidance document here.

-If you are currently not reporting electrical items that you place on the market, review your reasoning for why you are out-scoping them.
-You may find that these products will fall into scope of the WEEE regulations in 2019 and your business will have obligations on them.
+If you were previously not reporting electrical items that you placed on the market, review your reasoning for why you were out-scoping them.
+You may find that these products fall into scope of the updated WEEE regulations and your business now has obligations on them.

 If they have come into scope, you will need to consider marking them with the crossed out wheelie bin symbol, how your business will scope and report them in your data submissions and if classed as B2B, how your business will provide take back on them.

 B2C category products meanwhile will increase your obligation for B2C evidence and if you are selling directly to end users, you will also pick up distributor obligations.